 Last night.Or shall I say this morning at 1:37am-ish.
 I'm doing the one-eye, half asleep, orange-juice-dispensing-via-a-straw-maneuver to a sleeping Joe.
 He sleeps during night sugar dispensing.
 He chews and drinks in his sleep.
 Frankly, I kinda sleep through it too.

 Yes, he is 12.
 Yet, it's already on his mind; driving and diabetes.
 In particular, lows and driving and the impact of those two potentially dangerous things occurring simultaneously.
 "If If it's a long road trip. like a few hours, I think I'll stop and check every hour. does that sound good?"
 Yeah, Bud, that sounds like a good plan."
 "I I would never want to hurt someone."
 "I I know."
 "You You take good care of diabetes.
 When it's time, we will ask your doctor about it.

 | SUNDAY, DECEMBER 13, 2015

 As I picked up the pizza-grease-laden pump ( yes, as in insulin pump ), I outwardly sighed and firmly stated "we are having a 'family moment' here".
 I may or may not have said something about "losing my $*%#" at some point during this story.
 I was driving.
 I was driving like highway speed.
+I missed the lobbing of the pump, but I had a feeling it was coming.
 Joe was frustrated.
+He had just played a 45 minute hockey game.
 His team hosted a Canadian team.
-Good.

 BETA BUDDIES Fair Flu Shot